Frequently Asked Questions (FAQs)

 Why do I have an "Admissions High School Student" hold on my account?

-Class registration for high school students is limited to those classes recommended on the K-12 form.
+Class registration for high school students is limited to those classes listed on the K12 supplemental application.
 A new K-12 form is required every term and class registration is not permitted until this form is received.
 The Outreach Office does not manage these holds, please contact the Admissions Office for support.